-- A. Streets located in the central business district and in centers and corridors ((require)) should provide on-street parking. - B. Principal, minor and collector arterials outside of the central business district, centers and corridors will be reviewed on a case-by-case basis to determine on-street parking needs. - C. On-street parking lanes on arterials shall be eight feet wide.
-In ((low density)) residential areas ((meeting the criteria in SMC 17H.010.070,)) parking lanes may be narrowed to seven feet to allow for a narrower street section. - D. Generally, all new local access streets shall provide on-street parking on both sides of the street.
+- A. Streets located in the central business district and in centers and corridors ((require)) should provide on-street parking. - B. Principal, minor and collector arterials outside of the central business district, centers and corridors will be reviewed on a case-by-case basis to determine on-street parking needs. - C. On-street parking lanes ((shall)) should be eight feet wide.
+In low density residential areas meeting the criteria in SMC 17H.010.070, parking lanes may be narrowed to seven feet to allow for a narrower street section. - D. ((Generally, all)) In locations with densities greater than ten units per acre new local access streets shall provide on-street parking on both sides of the street.
 Parking may be omitted from one side of a residential street in the following situations: - 1.
 Hillside developments as described in SMC 17H.010.110 where lots are developed on only one side of the street. - 2.
-Neighborhoods where garage access is provided from alleys and driveway access to the street is restricted. - 3.
-The side of a street adjacent to side yards, rear yards, or common areas such as stormwater facilities.
-Parking may not be omitted adjacent to parks or other recreational facilities. - E. Where parking has been omitted, "No Parking" signs shall be installed at the developer's expense.
+Neighborhoods where garage access is provided from alleys and driveway access to the street is restricted.

+- 3. The side of a street adjacent to side yards, rear yards, or common areas such as stormwater facilities.
+Parking may not be omitted adjacent to parks or other recreational facilities. - 4.
+Locations with low density (four to ten units per acre). - E. Where parking has been omitted, "No Parking" signs shall be installed at the developer's expense. - F. Street width may vary within a subdivision to provide one or two-sided parking appropriate to the adjacent properties.